xyttyxy/group_training/README.md

 ### SSH
 SSH stands for secure shell and is a way to send commands and receive output over a network.
 This is the connection protocol (also a command in itself) you will use to connect to clusters.
-Follow this link to learn the basics of it: https://www.ccn.ucla.edu/wiki/index.php/Hoffman2:Accessing_the_Cluster You may want to save yourself the trouble of typing passwords everytime by creating a public key and storing it on the server (cluster): https://serverpilot.io/docs/how-to-use-ssh-public-key-authentication/
+Follow this link to learn the basics of it: https://www.ccn.ucla.edu/wiki/index.php/Hoffman2:Accessing_the_Cluster

+You may want to save yourself the trouble of typing passwords everytime by creating a public key and storing it on the server (cluster): https://serverpilot.io/docs/how-to-use-ssh-public-key-authentication/

+### VASP
+[VASP](https://www.vasp.at/) stands for Vienna Ab-initio Simulation Package.
+It is a very popular package for density functional theory calculations in periodic systems.
+The VASP [Manual](https://www.vasp.at/wiki/index.php/The_VASP_Manual) has everything you need to know about it.
+Information on how to compile it on various clusters can be found [here](vasp/vasp.md).